 One of the best lines in Final Fantasy 13 is uttered by its narrator, Oerba Dia Vanille, when she says, "Maybe we’d fall short.
 Maybe we’d never even come close.
 But someone, someday, would know we’d tried."

-The anticipation for the Final Fantasy 7 Remake grows stronger with every passing day, and the reception for this updated version of the most beloved Final Fantasy makes me think of Final Fantasy 13 and how its legacy has shaken out in comparison.
+The reception of the Final Fantasy 7 Remake, an updated version of the most beloved Final Fantasy, makes me think of Final Fantasy 13 and how its legacy has shaken out in comparison.
 Like Final Fantasy 8 (the only other instalment that can contest it for the title of the most divisive Final Fantasy) it took risks and, as a result, fell short of the expectations of many fans.
-But it’s important to know that it tried and that it resonated with many, myself included.
-I’ve played most Final Fantasy games, and while Final Fantasy 13 isn’t perfect, as I give it a reinstall and dive back into it, I’m reminded why it’s one of my favourites: namely, its excellent cast.
+But it's important to know that it tried and that it resonated with many, myself included.
+I've played most Final Fantasy games, and while Final Fantasy 13 isn't perfect, as I give it a reinstall and dive back into it, I'm reminded why it’s one of my favourites: namely, its excellent cast.

 While every Final Fantasy has memorable characters, not every game has succeeded in developing all of them in meaningful ways.
 Final Fantasy 13 strikes a perfect balance; the cast is large enough to form a web of dynamics that continuously develop in fascinating ways, while small enough that everyone gets considerable screen time and complexity.
 The game’s characters are its pillars, especially given its infamously tricky to follow story.